 At Milford Sound, after we had travelled on a bus over the mountains, we then went on a 1.50 hour trip on a boat way out to the Tasman ocean and back again ….
 AWESOME!!

 Milford Sound waterfalls

 Gushing down from the surrounding rainforest into Milford Sound are myriads of cascading waterfalls, some reaching a thousand metres in length.
 Many of these fluctuate depending on rainfall.
 There are two main permanent waterfalls in Milford Sound: Lady Bowen Falls (162m high) and Stirling Falls.
 Lady Bowen Falls provides a source of both water and electricity for the residents of Milford Sound.

 Because the waterfalls appear at their best after or during rain, Milford Sound is perhaps even more beautiful in bad weather.
-Find out about Milford Sound weather.
+Find out about Milford Sound weather on this website.

 Ken & Harriet on the ship

 The end of an Awesome day at Milford Sound !!